 When planning your Edinburgh trip, there are a few decisions you need to make.
-If you know how long you plan on staying in Edinburgh and how much money you have, this will massively help shape your itinerary.
+If you first work out how long you plan on staying in Edinburgh and how much money you have, this will massively help shape your itinerary.

-And if you’re a bit strapped for cash, you could book one or two pricier options in advance (only if you’re really keen on seeing specific shows) and then hit up PBH’s Free Fringe or cheap shows for the rest of your time.
+And if you’re a bit strapped for cash, you could book one or two pricier options in advance (only if you’re really keen on seeing specific shows) and then hit up PBH’s Free Fringe or other cheaper shows for the rest of your time.
 You can also apply for the BBC’s shows at the Edinburgh Festivals, which are all free.
 You’ll need to do this as far in advance as possible because they’re always over-subscribed and they’ll email you if you managed to bag tickets.

 However, if you’ve managed to save a bit and don’t mind spending, you are guaranteed to see some great shows!
-But just keep in mind that even though a show is free, it doesn’t mean it’s necessarily a bad show.
+But just keep in mind that even though a show is free, it doesn’t mean it’s necessarily a bad, shoddily made show.
 It’s quite the contrary in many cases.
 Aside from each theatre’s own box office (and generally every performance venue will have the capability to print tickets), head to the Edinburgh Fringe shop right on the Royal Mile to buy tickets for any performance.

-These change daily and some of my favourite Fringe shows were because of Virgin’s Half Price Hut.
-So while it may seem like a good idea to book all your tickets ahead of time, you could be missing out on the best shows.
+The shows featured change daily and I saw some of my favourite Fringe shows because of Virgin’s Half Price Hut.
+So while it may seem like a good idea to book all your tickets ahead of time (which it isn’t), you could be missing out on the best shows for cheaper.

-If you’ve only got time for five shows and you want to see some comedy, a play, a one-person performance, etc. then you know you can’t see all the top comedians because you’ll leave the Fringe feeling like you’ve only experienced a small portion.
+If you’ve only got time for five shows and you want to see some comedy, a play, a one-person performance, etc. then you know you shouldn’t book tickets to all the top comedians on the telly!
 Plus, I wouldn’t see all the top comedians who tour regularly anyway.
-Try and seek out performances that you know you will only see at the Fringe.
+Try and seek out performances that you know you will only see at the Edinburgh Fringe.